 Jogging strollers are made for rugged terrain; however, not all baby strollers are created equal.
 When buying a stroller, it is important to pick the right jogging stroller.
 BuyBuyBaby has a wide variety of jogging strollers for all of your needs.

 We suggest adding a weighted object to the jogging stroller as you are test driving it.
-You want a stroller that it is going to maneuver easily one handed and on various types of terrain.
+You want a stroller that is going to maneuver easily one-handed and on various types of terrain.